Paan Panna Cotta Recipe

 This creamy and toothsome dessert is very easy to make and highly addictive!
 It uses a handful of ingredients and can be made in advance.

 Panna Cotta translates to “cooked cream” in Italian.
 This silky pudding dessert is quite popular and is prepared with three ingredients: heavy cream, sugar, and vanilla.
-To give it an Indian twist, I added paan flavors to it, and they paired very well.
+To give it an Indian twist, I added paan flavors, and they paired very well.

 This innovative dessert recipe is perfect for the upcoming Holi festival.
 It can also be served for other festivals, special occasions, or house soirees.